 Category 3 – Leasehold ‘3 to 20 years’ typically: Such properties should be considered as long-term rental rather than true purchase.

 These are units built by developers and managed by the student letting companies and sold by agents as investments.
 However, they have high management costs and service charges, come with shorter leases and cannot be sold to anyone other than an investor.
 This is the biggest issue as you cannot exit the investment unless you find another investor.
-Thus, the market value does not rise.
+Thus, the market value does not rise – it actually goes down as there is no genuine resale market (unlike real houses).
 Typically, these are sold by aggressive sales agents and we have had many customers who have contacted us wanting to exit such investments.
-They are also likely to be affected by changes in education policy (e.g. rise in fees; thus, depressing demand).
-However, there may be some units which offer good value for money.
-It is best to buy from an existing investor who wishes to exit– not directly from the developer.

-Most of our customers e.g. those from Europe, commonwealth or those from countries with Treaties with UK may qualify for an allowance of about £11,000 per person per year – which means that the first £11,000 per year in the UK is not taxed.
-This may enable you to get TWO standard 2-bed houses tax free.
-Then, if your annual income is more than £11,000 you will have to pay 20% tax on net rental income after all costs that is above this level.
+Most of our customers e.g. those from Europe, commonwealth or those from countries with Treaties with UK may qualify for an allowance of about £12,570 per person per year – which means that the first £12,570 per year in the UK is not taxed.
+This may enable you to get two or three 2-bed houses tax free.
+Then, if your annual income is more than £12,570 you will have to pay 20% tax on net rental income after all costs that is above this level.
 After purchase, we can help you with HMRC NRL registration process, so that your rent is paid to you without any deduction of tax.
 Vast majority of our overseas customers are able to do this.
 If you are a couple then you have a total allowance that is double these figures.

 Apartments are popular in city centres; they are leasehold units so may have high service charges for common facilities.
+The new leases can vary and the service charges and ground rents can increase at 5 year intervals.
 Net rental yields are much lower than terraced houses.
 Over the past 10 years, many flats were built and these were sold by developers at high prices.
 Thus, there may be limited capital growth as prices are already too high.
 Off-plan or under-construction property is especially risky.

 Yes.
 When purchasing the investment properties, the reservation agreement clearly lays out the terms.
-Funds are held in client accounts (where, legally, funds belong to the customer) and your solicitor ensures registration is completed under your name at the UK Land Registry after exchange of contracts and full payment.
-All of the Solicitors recommended and used in the purchase process are full regulated members of the UK Law Society.
+Funds are held in client accounts (where, legally, funds belong to the customer) and we offer the TWO Guarantees – Property Gurantee and Purchase Process Guarantee

 An “own use” property is purchased with personal considerations in mind.
 Location (near family, work), Size, garden area, the nature of the local community, and other features that are important to the buyer are on top of the list.
 Typically for many buyers, such properties tend to be in the South, are larger, more expensive and not very good for investment returns.